 Data pattern of FDX-B at a bit level

 The Non-ISO transponders are the FDX-A standard.
 It is further divided into regular FDX-A and FDX-A FECAVA version.
-The FDX-A FECAVA version is manufactured by only Destron, the other regular FDX-A version are manufactured by various manufacturers predominantly Trovan, Datamars, AVID.
+The FDX-A FECAVA version is manufactured by only Destron; the other regular FDX-A version is manufactured by various manufacturers predominantly Trovan, Datamars, AVID.

-Encoding - The BIT level encoding is FSK, which varying frequency versus phase, followed by different types of data level encoding as mentioned in Table 1.
+Encoding - The BIT level encoding is FSK, which different frequency versus phase, followed by different types of data level encoding as mentioned in Table 1.